-Does the charm's effects replicate an already existing spell that costs less than 5 PP?
+Does the charm's effects replicate an already existing spell that costs less than 11 PP?
 If so, skip ahead to step 5.
-Is the charm intended to generate a simple +5 bonus to something?
+Is the charm intended to generate a simple bonus to something?
 If so, skip ahead to step 5.
-If it does not, calculate the Aspect total cost according to the tables and instructions in chapter 6 and proceed to step 3.
+If it does not, calculate the Aspect total cost according to the charts and instructions in chapter 6 and proceed to step 3.

-Example cont'd: Like many charms, Dobruno's is essentially a "Charm of Fear," duplicating the Fear spell.
+Example cont'd: Like many charms, Dobruno's is essentially a "Neutralize Poison" spell.
 Therefore, we skip ahead to step 5.

-Charms have highly restricted Attributes.
-Charms may only have a range of Self and an area of effect of Self.
+Spell Charms have highly restricted Attributes.
+Charms normally may only have a range of Self and an area of effect of Self.
 They may have a duration of either Instant or Concentration.